litestar-org/litestar/docs/usage/templating.rst

 Template responses
 ------------------

-Once you have a template engine registered you can return :class:`Templates <.response_containers.Template>` from your route handlers:
+Once you have a template engine registered you can return :class:`templates responses <.response.TemplateResponse>` from your route handlers:

 .. tab-set::